Cynthia de Fazio – 00:22

 Commercial Break – 20:59

-As a good saver, you’ve been putting away money during your working years. studies find that the biggest fear of retirees is running out of money. market volatility isn’t just a downward movement of stock prices.
+As a good saver you’ve been putting away money during your working years.
+Studies find that the biggest fear of retirees is running out of money.
+Market volatility isn’t just a downward movement of stock prices.
 It’s the size and frequency of change.
 The more dramatic the ups and downs, the higher the volatility.
-This can put savers who are newly retired or a few years away from being retired at greater risk. today’s generation of retirees is not receiving traditional pensions as our parents or grandparents did.
-Instead, we have retirement accounts such as 401 Ks or 403.
-B’s.
+This can put savers who are newly retired or a few years away from being retired at greater risk.
+Today’s generation of retirees is not receiving traditional pensions as our parents or grandparents day.
+Instead, we have retirement accounts such as 401, K’s or 403 B’s.
 These accounts typically expose your money to market risk.
 The last thing you want right before retirement is to lose a portion of the money you need for income.
 But how do you turn these accounts into a retirement income?
 Is it safe to keep all your retirement money sitting in the stock market.
 The last thing you want is to lose a portion of the money you need for income due to market loss.
 By working with a financial professional, you can learn how to turn a portion of your savings into an income stream for life and income for the life of your spouse if you’re married.
 We all have moments in our lives when we wish we had taken action sooner.
 Don’t let procrastination rain on your retirement parade.
 Act now before it’s too late.
 Please call our office to set up your no cost no obligation retirement income review today.

 Cynthia de Fazio – 22:25

 And welcome back to on the money with secure money.
-My name is Cynthia de Fazio.
-I’m joined today by Brian Quaranta he is president and founder of secure money advisors.
-Brian, this is my favorite part of the show because I love your questions.
-We never know what someone’s going to call in with and they’re very diversified.
+My name is Cynthia De Fazio.
+I’m joined today by Brian co entre he is president and founder of secure money advisors.
+Brian, this is my favorite part of the show because I love viewer questions.
+We never know what someone’s going to call in within.
+They’re very diversified.
 They’re all over.
 Yeah.
 So are you ready to tackle if you are?
 This is a great question.
 It says Brian, can I invest in my heirs college education tax free?
 And if so how?